floriandejonckheere/headbanger/README.md

 ### Production

 Docker and docker-compose are used in the deployment process.
-Use the following command to build and run the necessary containers.
-The environment variables `$SKIP_MIGRATE` and `$SKIP_PRECOMPILE` can be used to skip migrations and asset precompilation respectively.
+The environment variables `$SKIP_MIGRATE` can be used to skip database migrations.
+Don't forget to allow your webserver to serve the static assets.

 ```
-$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml up
+# docker-compose up
+# chown -R www-data:www-data /var/lib/docker/volumes/headbanger_assets/_data
 ```

-Data volumes (PostgreSQL, Neo4j, Redis, Musicbrainz) are persisted to disk using Docker volumes.
 Don't forget to create a read-only PostgreSQL account for the Musicbrainz database.

 ```
 $ PGPASSWORD=abc psql -h $(docker inspect --format '{{ .Networks.IPAddress }}' headbanger_musicbrainz_1) -U abc -W musicbrainz_db